chandra1sekar/data-engineering/13-Understanding-Data/sync-slides.md

 - To "expose" the schema for our "purchases"... we need to create a table in the hive metastore.

+- In hadoop ecosystem,
+- hive is a full on query engine, we don't use it any longer b/c it's slow, but we use the schema registry
+- The hive metastore is friendly with multiple partitions being stored on the fs, everything that talks to hadoop can talk to the hive metastore.
+- We write it with spark and we want to read it with presto, to get them to agree we track the schema with hive metastore
+- Hive server you usually interface with the thrift server (a seriazation critter) but it's actually set up as a relational db, mysql or postgresql, tracking these table names have these fields etc
+- We have a hive metastore spun up in our cloudera container(that's why we needed a new cloudera container)

 - There are two ways
   * Run hive explicitly and create an external table
   * Run spark, create a